 In this pumpkin soup recipe I combine pumpkin puree with a little bit of coconut milk, a touch of red curry paste, cumin and honey.
 The soup does not have a strong overwhelming Thai flavor, neither does it taste too much like a pumpkin.
 It's just perfectly balanced.
 I use honey not to sweeten the soup but only to balance out other flavors.
 Even with the honey added, the soup is not sweet, the honey is just used to balance out the slight acidity of pumpkin.

-This soup is highly nutritious (thanks to pumpkin), gluten-free and vegan.
+This soup is highly nutritious (thanks to pumpkin) and gluten-free.

 I like to sprinkle the soup with chopped pecans caramelized in brown sugar.
 It makes the soup pretty and even more fit for Thanksgiving.
 It also adds these tasty chunks of sweetness (little islands of sweetness :)) to the mostly savory soup!

 If you are vegan: I do use butter to caramelize the nuts, so if you're vegan, make sure either to sprinkle the soup with plain, non-caramelized, pecans or use alternative, vegan-friendly way to caramelize them.

 This soup has so many great qualities that I just fall in love with it over and over, each time I make it!
 It's so tasty, without Thai or pumpkin flavors overwhelming one another; it's healthy; it's super easy to make; and it looks so festive!
 Fit for everyday and for holidays, too!

 - When adding red curry paste, do it gradually to make sure you achieve the right level of spiciness and not make the soup overly spicy.
 Start with 1 teaspoon of red curry paste and gradually add more after you taste the soup.

 - Some brands of red curry paste are spicier than others so you have to be careful not to make the soup spicier than you want.